vicr123/contemporary-kwin/README.md

 ![CSD vs Cactus](csd_vs_kwin.png)

 Shown here with the Contemporary widget theme.
+CSD on the left, regular app on the right.

 ## Install